tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

   standard).
 This appears to be addressed by LWG3451, and so this exception can be ignored.

 - The use of `explicit` with multi-parameter view constructors.
-This is a one-off, in that this is the only place that `explicit` is used on multi-parameter constructors.
+This seems to be a special case; this one of only two places I know about `explicit` is used on multi-parameter constructors (the other is next in this list).
 This does not seem like something that we should encourage in future proposals, for the reasons outlined below, in the section on the `[ranges]` clause.

+- The conditional use of `explicit` with multi-parameter `span` constructors.
+  As described in [@P1976R2], the conditional use of `explicit` is intended to make it less likely for the user to write UB into their code when constructing a non-`dynamic_extent` `span` from a pointer and size or a pair of iterators.
+This also seems like a fairly particular use of `explicit`, ill-suited to be turned into a broad rule.

 - The use of `explicit` on select conversion operators in classes in `[time]`.
   The usage there is to make an explicit conversion possible with a cast,